seydoudia/portfolio_optimization/README.md

 Building S&P500 portfolios with and without carbon footprint penalization.

-In this project, we analyze different asset management strategies as well as KPI to compare them.
-The project simulates investment strategies througout a duration of 20 year with the following strategies :
+In this project, we analyze different asset management strategies as well as KPIs to compare them.
+The project simulates investment strategies througout a duration of 20 year with the following models :
-- EW
+- EW : equally weighted
-- GMW
+- GMW : global minimum variance
-- MAXDECOR
+- MAXDECOR : max decorrelation
-- MAXDIV
+- MAXDIV : max diversification
-- MSR
+- MSR : maximum sharp ratio

-Each stragy optimizes the weights on 2 years of training data and performs the validation on the following three months.
-The rolling window is also of three month which makes a total of 78 different optimization throughout the entire simulation for each strategy.
+Each strategy optimizes the weights on 2 years of training data and performs the validation on the following three months.
+The rolling window is also of three months which makes a total of 78 different optimizations throughout the entire simulation for each strategy.
-The assets are initially selected by taking into account the 5 best assets from each sector for a portfolio of 50 assets.
-Then, for each optimization strategy, the opbjective functions are penalized by each asset's carbon footprint.
+The assets are initially selected by taking into account the 5 best assets with the lowest carbon footprint from each of the 10 sectors of the S&P500.Thus, each portfolio has the same 50 assets.
+Then, for each optimization strategy, the objective functions are penalized by each asset's carbon footprint.
 The result are then analyzed.

 The entire project was conducted in French and the report notebook can be found in the code folder under the name of RAPPORT_DIA_MILADINOVA_PROJET_FINANCE.ipynb
-This project was conducted during the Msc. in Energy Systems Optimization of Mines Paris in collaboration with [Ms. Simona MILADINOVA](https://www.linkedin.com/in/simona-miladinova-839b8a17a/) and  the supervising of [Mr. MARTELLINI](https://www.edhec.edu/fr/corps-professoral-et-chercheurs/martellini-lionel-phd), Head of  EDHEC Risk-Institute, as part of the Sustainable Finance course.
+This project was conducted during the Msc. in Energy Systems Optimization of Mines Paris in collaboration with [Ms. Simona MILADINOVA](https://www.linkedin.com/in/simona-miladinova-839b8a17a/) and [Seydou DIA](https://seydoudia.github.io/Data-Science-portfolio/) under the supervising of [Mr. MARTELLINI](https://www.edhec.edu/fr/corps-professoral-et-chercheurs/martellini-lionel-phd), Head of  EDHEC Risk-Institute, as part of the Sustainable Finance course.

 If the reader wishes to dig further into the project other data can be found in the CODE folder